 Entrance fee: The entrance fee for non-Thai adults is THB 300 and entry for Thai children is THB 100.
-The prices for Thai adult citizens is THB 60 and entry for Thai children is THB 30.
+The price for Thai adult citizens is THB 60 and entry for Thai children is THB 30.

-The Mu Ko Similan National Park, established in 1982, is a marine national park in Thailand and consists of a cluster of eleven beautiful islands off the coast of Andaman Sea.
+The Mu Ko Similan National Park, established in 1982, is a marine national park in Thailand and consists of a cluster of eleven beautiful islands off the coast of the Andaman Sea.
 'Similan' translates to the number 9 in a Malayan dialect, while 'Mu Ko' refers to a group of islands.
-The name is derived from the fact that the national park initially had only nine islands, and later expanded with two more in 1998.
+The name is derived from the fact that the national park initially had only nine islands and later expanded with two more in 1998.
 Its islands include Ko Huyong, Ko Payang, Ko Payan, Ko Miang, Ko Ha, Ko Hok, Ko Hin Pousar, Ko Similan, Ko Bangu, Ko Tachai and Ko Bon.

 The Mu Ko Similan National Park is known as a famous spot for diving, scuba diving and snorkelling.
 For those who prefer dry land, hiking the rainforest-covered land is an option as well.
 The national park also offers white beaches, coral reefs and abundant marine life, including bioluminescent plankton.
 One can find some aquatic species such as white sharks, octopus, lionfish, peacock flounders, leopard sharks and more.
 Species of bats and squirrels, as well as unique bird species, are also common here.

 Many tourists who visit the national park also visit the nearby tourist destination, Khao Lak.
 Consisting of a series of villages, Kha Lak offers overnight stay options in resorts for visitors.